 In Australia, the number of skin cancer cases outnumbers the number of all other types of cancers combined.
-At least two in three Australians will be diagnosed with skin cancer by the age of 70.
+At least 2 in 3 Australians will be diagnosed with skin cancer by the age of 70.

 Major funding has been received through the National Health and Medical Research Council’s (NHMRC) Program and Project grants to study the development and prevention of skin cancer in very large prospective studies.

 - conducting the largest study of skin cancer in Queensland, QSkin

 - researching the safety and efficacy of sunscreens

 - identifying tumour genes in cancer-prone families